Athletic and Extra-Curricular Policy

 Students must submit a physical packet (using the NJDOE approved forms) and other paperwork prior to the start of each sport season.
 Students must receive a physical examination prior to participation in school-sponsored interscholastic or intramural programs of athletic competition and any cheerleading program or activity.
 A physical examination is the assessment of an individual’s health status.
 Students who do not meet set deadlines will not be permitted to participate in extracurricular sports during that season.
 NJSIAA mandates that all athletes and their parents sign a consent form permitting random testing for steroids and performance enhancing drugs.
 This form is included in the physical packet.
 Students in all other extracurricular activities must sign an eligibility form.A student may participate in only one sport per season, unless otherwise authorized.
 Any movement from one sport to another during the same season must be approved by both the coach of the team and the coach of the receiving team.
 The SECA must be notified and approve the change.An athlete must realize his/her obligation to the team and refrain from the scheduling of any conflicting activity during that season.
 The NJSIAA regulates sport seasons and the number of events allowed per week.Academic EligibilityTo be eligible for athletic or extracurricular participation during the first semester of the school year, a student must have successfully completed 30 credits in the previous academic year.
 To be eligible to participate in a spring sport/activity, a student must have successfully completed at least 15 credits at the end of the first semester of the current school year.Age EligibilityA student may not participate in interscholastic athletic competitions if he/she has reached the age of 19 prior to the date of September 1st of the current school year as per NJSIAA regulations.Attendance EligibilityIn order for a student to participate in a scheduled athletic event or extracurricular activity, he/she must be in school on the day of the event or the last day of school for a Saturday event.
 A student must be present in school a minimum of FOUR hours of instructional time to be given credit for a day’s attendance.
 Students on Home Instruction who are not present in school for four hours of instructional time or more are not permitted to participate in athletics, clubs, or extracurricular activities including privileges.
 Any student who is tardy to school or leaves early from school must have a parental note.
 If tardiness is due to a medical appointment, a doctor’s note is required.
 Students who are absent from school for the entire day, tardy more than one period, or have chronic tardiness problems (10 or more) are NOT eligible to participate in any after-school activities scheduled for that day without approval from school administration.
 Extenuating circumstances may include family emergencies, funerals, religious obligations, driver’s test, etc. Students who do not attend practice sessions MAY NOT be eligible to participate in subsequent scheduled events or activities.Athletic Equipment AccountabilityAthletic equipment used by student participants remains the property of the FRHSD.
 As such, it must be returned, replaced, or paid for at the end of the sport season and prior to the issuance of any award or recognition.
 Equipment will not be issued for an upcoming season until all equipment accounts are cleared from the preceding season.
 Equipment will not be issued to students out of season as per NJSIAA rules and regulations.AwardsAwards are considered a privilege and may be given to those students who have completed full membership participation in an activity/sports season.
 Therefore, awards can be revoked or recalled for just cause including violation of any of the athletic code policies.Injuries/Student Insurance

 Any student participant who sustains an injury during a school related activity must report it to their coach/advisor/athletic trainer immediately and to the school health office within 24 hours.
 If an injury occurs outside of school, it must be reported to the coach/advisor/athletic trainer and/or health office prior to the student’s next practice, activity, or game.
 If an athlete is medically excused from participating in physical education class, the student cannot participate in an extracurricular sport.The Board of Education has elected to authorize a voluntary student accident insurance policy for the school year to cover injuries that may occur during the school day.
 However, this voluntary policy does not cover any injuries that may occur through student play, practice, or travel in connection with interscholastic sports.The Board of Education has secured an excess insurance policy to provide coverage for medical expenses that are not covered by a parent’s/guardian’s insurance policy and that were the result of student play, practice, or travel in connection with interscholastic sports.
 This catastrophic coverage is subject to a $25,000 deductible with a maximum medical benefit of $1,000,000.Transportation for Athletics/Extra-curricular ActivitiesNo student participating in a school-sponsored event is permitted to use personal transportation to and/or from any away school-sponsored athletic or extracurricular event.
 Official school transportation will be provided, originating at the school and returning back to the school.
 The only exception to this rule will be when a written request/waiver by the student’s parent/guardian is given to the SECA or his/her designee.
 Students will be released only to their parent or guardian unless otherwise authorized.Cause for Suspension from an Athletic Team/Club ActivityThe use of and/or possession of any chemical substance in any form is prohibited.
 Chemical substances include, but are not limited, to the following: alcohol; tobacco in any form; vapes/e-cigarettes, anabolic steroids; controlled dangerous substances; any chemical which releases vapor or fumes causing intoxication; any mind-altering or behavior-altering substances used for purposes other than the treatment of illness; any prescription or over-the-counter medications except those for which permission to use has been granted pursuant to Board of Education Policy - Administration of Medication #5330.
 Self-administration of medication by a student for asthma, other potentially life-threatening illness, or a life-threatening allergic reaction is permitted in accordance with the provisions of N.J.S.A.
-18A:40-12.3.
+18A:40-12.3 and 12.4.

 Violation of the District’s use and/or possession rule will result in immediate dismissal from the team/club for 60 calendar days and a mandatory referral to the Student Assistance Counselor (SAC).
 The 60 calendar days begin immediately and/or, if indicated, as of the date of notification of a positive drug screen.
 The 60 calendar days may carry over into the next season, i.e. from fall to winter.
 The penalty may be reduced to 30 calendar days if the student follows the intervention plan recommendations of the SAC.
 The reduced 30 calendar day option begins upon completion of a meeting with the athlete/club member, the SAC, and the SECA/designee.For a second offense, the “30-day” option is not applicable, and the 60 calendar day suspension from team participation will be imposed.
 For a third offense, the student will not be eligible to participate in any athletics/clubs for the remainder of the student’s high school career.